KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 ## Receiving Feedback

 Just as important as giving feedback is the art of receiving feedback.
-The same cultural, neurodiversity and personal factors apply, and it's just as crucial to be an effective recipient of feedback as it is to give it.
+The same cultural, neurodiversity, and personal factors apply, and it's just as crucial to be an effective recipient of feedback as it is to give it.
 As described above, giving feedback is also challenging and uncomfortable for the giver.
 Therefore, keep an open mind and view it as a gift.
 Just like a gift, you don't have to do anything with the feedback, but there may be consequences for not accepting it.
 Therefore, agreeing on the summary, next steps, and follow-up timeline is crucial.
 [Friedman (2016)](https://hbr.org/2016/01/defusing-an-emotionally-charged-conversation-with-a-colleague) has a great article on handling emotionally charged conversations and utilizing the PEARLS approach.
 The report points out that discussions can escalate quickly when we mix task and relationship channels.

 “Task-focused disagreement becomes contaminated with concerns about our relationship.
 And when that happens, things escalate.
 Fast.”